ECCC-ASTD-MRD/App/README-BENCH.md

-# Preemption Benchmarking
+# Preemption validation Benchmarking

 Welcome to the Preemption Benchmarking

-You should have obtained this benchmark from https://github.com/ECCC-ASTD-MRD/App but it is also available through the [GEM Benchmark](https://github.com/ECCC-ASTD-MRD/gem/tree/benchmark-5.3)
+You should have obtained this benchmark from https://github.com/ECCC-ASTD-MRD/App but it is also available through the [GEM Benchmark](https://github.com/ECCC-ASTD-MRD/gem/tree/benchmark-5.3).
+If you already have built the [GEM Benchmark](https://github.com/ECCC-ASTD-MRD/gem/tree/benchmark-5.3), you can jump to [Run validation benchmark](#run-validation-benchmark)

 # Test description